-1.2.1 Each captain shall nominate 11 players plus a maximum of 4 substitute fielders in writing to the Tournament Referee (if no Tournament Referee, the umpires shall act in his/her place) before the toss.
+1.2.1 Each captain shall nominate 11 players plus a maximum of 4 substitute fielders in writing to the BC BIG BASH Match Umpires (or Match Referee) before the toss.
 No player (member of the playing eleven) may be changed after the nomination without the consent of the opposing captain.

-1.2.2 Only those nominated as substitute fielders shall be entitled to act as substitute fielders during the match, unless the Tournament Referee/Umpires, in exceptional circumstances, allows subsequent additions.
+1.2.2 Only those nominated as substitute fielders shall be entitled to act as substitute fielders during the match, unless the BC BIG BASH Umpires or Referee, in exceptional circumstances, allow subsequent additions.